itapi/iFilterDashboard-FrontEnd/RBAC_IMPLEMENTATION.md

 - ✅ All exports and reports

 #### Manager
-- ✅ View/manage all clients
+- ✅ View/manage assigned clients only (via `managed_by_user_id`)
-- ✅ View/manage all tickets
+- ✅ View/manage tickets for assigned clients only
 - ✅ View/manage all plans
 - ✅ Manage apps and categories
+- ❌ Cannot see clients/tickets not assigned to them
 - ❌ Cannot manage users
 - ❌ Cannot access system settings